andyWynyard/node-api-ts-user/README.md

 1. Clone
 2. cd into the root directory
 3. `yarn install`
-4. `yarn ts`
+4. `tsc` (alternatively there is a yarn script `yarn ts` that allows for changes to be made).
-5. And in another terminal tab, but same directory: `yarn server`
+5. `yarn server` (if the `yarn ts` script is continuously running, this will need to be in another terminal tab).

-It is set up to work with an external MongoDB, so it should work right out of the box without MongoDB running locally.
+#### It is set up to work with an external MongoDB, so it should work right out of the box without MongoDB running locally.

+The model is set up with these variables, not all are needed.
+Please look at the model for info on specifics:

+fName, lName, username, email, nationality, phone, primaryAddress, deliveryAddress, postalCode, city, country, password